Behaviour and Rewards

 We expect our pupils to display positive behaviour which can be identified and rewarded by all staff at any occasion throughout the school day, whether that be in the classroom, in the corridors during the transition between lessons, breaks and lunches or in enrichment activities.
 Positive points are awarded using the school’s virtues and these can be for a range of positive activities such as excellent classwork, excellent homework, reading for pleasure and for attending enrichment clubs, among many others.

-The school also recognises positive behaviour in more formal ways, such as weekly rewards for 100% attendance, celebration assemblies each half term, and our inter-form St Leonard’s Cup tournament, which takes place twice every academic year.
+The school also recognises positive behaviour in more formal ways, such as weekly rewards for 100% attendance and celebration assemblies each half term.

 Latest News